 To further simplify getting to the interesting values I need to determine the submitting user's manager, I also removed all linefeed (LFs) using a Compose action with the expression. %0A is the ASCII code for a line feed, so I stripped them out by replacing them with nothing (by using two apostrophes and no space between them).

-Note: By default, the remove HTML step will be called "HTML_to_text" so if you don't rename your step, be sure to change "Convert_Email_body_from_html_to_text" to "HTML_to_text".
+Note: By default, the convert HTML to text step will be called "HTML_to_text" so if you don't rename your step, be sure to change "Convert_Email_body_from_html_to_text" to "HTML_to_text".

-2. Determines how many characters are in the user's DisplayName by using the dash ("-") to subtract 10 characters from the total using the following expression:
+3. Determine how many characters are in the user's DisplayName by using the first left parenthesis ("(") to subtract 10 characters from the total using the following expression:

 Note: By default, a new "Compose" step will be named "Compose" so if you didn't rename your first Compose step, be sure to change "Remove_Linefeeds" to "Compose" here, or whatever else you renamed it to.
 Spaces in the name need to be replaced with underlines in an expression, so be aware of that also.

-Note: By default, a new "Compose" step will be named "Compose" so if you don't rename your previous steps, be sure to change "Remove_Linefeeds" to "Compose" here.
+Note: By default, a new "Compose" step will be named "Compose" so if you don't rename your previous steps, be sure to change "Remove_Linefeeds" to "Compose" here so it knows which step to use.

 4. Uses the DisplayName to grab the user's e-mail address ("Mail" property) using the Office365 Users connector's "Search for users" flow action.
 You'll need to use the output from the previous "DisplayName" action, which should now be equal to the display name of the user - ex: "John Doe".
 You can validate this by running the flow and looking at the results of the run to make sure it looks right, and that it finds the correct user.